jasonliang-dev/spry/musings.md

 ## Future

 - Shaders
   - If compiled online, how in the name of heck would I do this?
+Just write multiple versions per backend?
   - If compiled offline, just use `sokol-shdc`?
 But how would uniforms work?
 - Networking
   - HTTP?
 UDP with enet?
 LuaSocket?
 - MobDebug (requires LuaSocket)
-- UI

 ## `defer` and RAII